Shubhampal1994/MetaSearch-Engine/README.md

     Follow the following steps:
     1) You must first install virtualenv, pip and python3.
-    2) Move to this file path "...\MetaSearch Engine" and open terminal/console at this path where following folders & files are present:
+    2) Move to this file path "...\MetaSearch Engine" and open terminal/console at this path where following folders & files are present(please ignore or delete other files if present):
         1 Folder - MetaSearch
         2 files - Readme.txt & requirements.txt
     3) Create virtualenv